 Information for Journalists

 To request an interview with a DCEG investigator, contact the NCI Office of Media Relations:

-This population-based, case-control study of bladder cancer in New Hampshire, Vermont, and Maine sought to explain the reason for the persistent excess of bladder cancer mortality and incidence in the northern New England area.
+For over 50 years, mortality and incidence rates for bladder cancer are higher in New England than in most parts of the United States.
+This population-based, case-control study of bladder cancer in New Hampshire, Vermont, and Maine sought to explain the reasons for the persistent excess of rates of bladder cancer in the northern New England area.

 Investigators collected data on 2,600 participants via personal interview, biological samples (blood, buccal cells, urine, toenails, and tumor tissue), as well as drinking water samples.
 They found that drinking water from private wells, particularly dug wells established during the first half of the 20th century, may have contributed to the elevated risk of bladder cancer that has been observed in Maine, New Hampshire, and Vermont.
 Other risk factors for bladder cancer, such as smoking and occupational exposures, did not explain the excess risk in this region.